 Collaborative printmaking is encouraged at Tamarind, bringing artist and printer together in the workshop for a creative exchange of ideas and technical possibilities.
 The printer brings technical expertise and an understanding of how the process might be best handled to achieve the results the artist is seeking.
 Frequently the creative exchange sparks new developments for both the artist and the printer.

-Lithography was invented in 1789 by Alois Senefelder in Munich, apparently by accident.
+Lithography was invented in 1798 by Aloys Senefelder in Munich, apparently by accident.
 Of the printmaking techniques, lithography has the most thoroughly documented history.

 First an artist draws an image, in reverse, on a fine-grained limestone or an aluminum plate.